jaimevalero/push-kaggle-dataset/README.md

-# Hello world docker action
+# Push Kaggle Dataset action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action push data from a github repository to a dataset at kaggle.

+Use this action to keep synchronized your datasets at kaggle.com with your repositories.

 ## Inputs